mahgouba/quotation/replit.md

   * Added better error handling and detailed error messages for debugging
   * Enhanced vehicle specification system to handle brand logos with any image format
   * Optimized database operations to update existing specs instead of creating duplicates
+- July 05, 2025.
+A4 PDF Layout Optimization:
+  * Optimized PDF layout for A4 printing with reduced margins (5mm instead of 10-15mm)
+  * Updated all PDF sections to use minimal margins for maximum content display
+  * Reduced header section height for better space utilization
+  * Optimized specifications and pricing sections for compact A4 layout
+  * Enhanced footer and QR code areas with minimal margins
+  * Professional A4-optimized layout for improved printing quality
 ```

 ## User Preferences